intel/llvm/sycl/doc/design/DeviceConfigFile.md

 }
 ```

+## Tools and Modules Interacting with Device Config File
+This is a list of the tools and compiler modules that require using the file:
+- The *compiler driver* needs the file to determine the set of legal values for
+`-fsycl-targets`.
+- The *compiler driver* needs the file to define macros for `any_device_has/all_devices_have`.
+- *Clang* needs the file to emit diagnostics related to `-fsycl-fixed-targets.`
+- `sycl-post-link` needs the file to filter kernels in device images when doing AOT
+compilation.

+Following, you can find the changes required in different parts of the project
+in more detail.

 ### Changes to Build Infrastructure
 We need the information about the targets in multiple tools and compiler
 modules listed in [Requirements](#Requirements).
 Thus, we need to make sure